knpuniversity/symfony2-rest/knpu/episode1/serializer-basics.md

 have to work around.
 But it's been around for years, it's really stable and has a lot of users.

-Symfony itself ships with a serializer, and in Symfony 2.7, it'll finally have a lot of features that JMS Serializer has.
+Symfony itself ships with a serializer, Symfony 2.7 has a lot of features that JMS Serializer has.
 There's a push inside Symfony to make it eventually replace JSM Serialize for most use-cases.
 So, keep an eye on that.
 Oh, and JMS Serializer is licensed under Apache2, which is a little bit less permissive than MIT, which is Symfony's license.
 If that worries you, look into it further.

 With all that out of the way, let's get to work.
 Copy the `composer require` line and paste it into the terminal: